Arequipa, Peru: I’ve been here before.

 Arequipa was bigger than Antigua, but so eerily familiar that I often forgot where exactly I was.

-Standing in the main square, my first day in town, brought me back to last March, when I arrived in Guatemala, scared, unsure of myself, not knowing if I was in the right place.
+Standing in the main square, my first day in town after traveling from Huacachina, brought me back to last March, when I arrived in Guatemala, scared, unsure of myself, not knowing if I was in the right place.
 Back to a place where I wandered aimlessly not knowing what to do with myself until I finally said, “Fuck it,” and got a crepe at the crepe place or a bagel at the bagel place because I couldn’t figure out where else to go.

 Sometimes I feel like a horrible traveler.